Elopteryx/upload-parser/README.md

 Examples
 --------

-Very simple to setup, have a servlet which has no MultiPartConfig annotation or the identical section in the web.xml, import the UploadParser class and pass your logic.
+Very simple to set up, have a servlet which has no MultiPartConfig annotation or the identical section in the web.xml, import the UploadParser class and pass your logic.
 The parser class will take care of starting async mode and registering the necessary classes to start the parsing.
 Note that if you can't enable async support for your servlet then you can also use blocking mode, by calling the doBlockingParse method instead.
 Your functions will